auberginehill/rock-paper-scissors/README.md

                                     <tr>
                                         <td style="padding:6px"><strong>(2) 虫拳 (Mushi-ken)</strong></td>
                                         <td style="padding:6px">
-                                            <p>In 虫拳 (Mushi-ken) (ken ('fist') of the small animals, one of the games of 三竦み拳 ('sansukumi-ken', ken ('fist') of the three who are afraid of one another)) each participant shows one of the three hand signals after a synchronized countdown, which consists of one to three pre-steps (i.e. 1-signal to 3-2-1-signal), has elapsed.
+                                            <p>In 虫拳 (Mushi-ken) (ken (literally 'fist', 'grip', 'force' or 'strike') (拳) of the small animals, one of the games of 三竦み拳 ('sansukumi-ken', ken (literally 'fist', 'grip', 'force' or 'strike') (拳) of the three who are afraid of one another)) each participant shows one of the three hand signals after a synchronized countdown, which consists of one to three pre-steps (i.e. 1-signal to 3-2-1-signal), has elapsed.
 It is essential for the flow of the game for all participants (1) to know the number of pre-steps, for them to be certain, on which count the signal shall be released and (2) then to be in the same rhythm before the handsigns are signalled.
 If at any time the players are not in synch with their pre-steps (primes), it is recommended to restart the game, since having players deliver their throw at the same time is critical in ensuring a fair match.
 For fairness of the play, it is recommended to agree on the number of rounds to be played before the playing begins, so that each participant will know whether the outcome will be decided in one go or whether the game is in a tournament mode (best out of [uneven_number_of_rounds]).
 The released hand signs each have an inherent value in which one sign will always be better than the released hand sign and another hand sign will be worse than the released hand sign – furthermore it is ordained that all the signs together are valued successively so that they form an 'Infinite Loop of Betterness'.
 In 虫拳 (Mushi-ken) this loop is formed by valuing the hand signals as follows:</p>
                                             <ol>
                                                 <table>
                                                     <tr>